 The journey to Nakuru was about a four-hour drive in a minibus where I was able to chat to some more volunteers and get to know them better.
 In all, our entire group was about 20 volunteers who all got to know each other very well by the end of the two weeks.

-Once in Nakuru we went to the Projects Abroad headquarters where we were given a briefing and taken into the town to get any essentials like phones, sim-cards and to exchange money.
+Once in Nakuru, we went to the Projects Abroad headquarters where we were given a briefing and taken into the town to get any essentials like phones, sim-cards and to exchange money.
 Once everyone was satisfied with their purchases, we were taken to our host family.
 I was nervous about this part as we found out whom we were living with for the next two weeks.

 My Host Family and Placement

 My fellow volunteers – Ramy and Tank - and I were staying in the same house and felt welcomed by our host mother very quickly.
 We were shown around the house and made to feel at home.
 Our room contained a bunk bed and a single bed and was very clean.
 The house was fitted with all the essentials - western toilet, hot shower, hot food for two meals a day and mosquito nets.
-Our host mother had four sons, one of which was living with her while we were there and a grandson living with her permanently.
+Our host mother had four sons, one of whom was living with her while we were there and a grandson living with her permanently.
 They were both very friendly and I am still in contact with the son.

-During times when we weren’t on placement we were taken to tourist attractions such as Lake Baringo, the Lake Nakuru national park and a Masai market.
+During times when we weren’t on placement, we were taken to tourist attractions such as Lake Baringo, the Lake Nakuru national park and a Masai market.
 The trips were all very well organised and were very enjoyable, giving us a sense of both the real side of Kenya and the tourist side.

 The natural beauty spots that we went to were stunning - from the wildlife in the national park to the view into the crater in which Nakuru lies.
 The Masai market contained all the souvenirs you could shake a stick at, at reasonable prices (after a bit of bartering).